Analytic–synthetic distinction: Frege revision of Kantian definition

 Kant maintained that mathematical propositions such as these are synthetic a priori propositions, and that we know them.
 That they are synthetic, he thought, is obvious: the concept "equal to 12" is not contained within the concept "7 + 5"; and the concept "straight line" is not contained within the concept "the shortest distance between two points".
 From this, Kant concluded that we have knowledge of synthetic a priori propositions.

-Gottlob Frege's notion of analyticity included a number of logical properties and relations beyond containment: symmetry, transitivity, antonymy, or negation and so on.
+Although not strictly speaking a logical positivist, Gottlob Frege's notion of analyticity influenced them greatly.
+It included a number of logical properties and relations beyond containment: symmetry, transitivity, antonymy, or negation and so on.
 He had a strong emphasis on formality, in particular formal definition, and also emphasized the idea of substitution of synonymous terms.
 "All bachelors are unmarried" can be expanded out with the formal definition of bachelor as "unmarried man" to form "All unmarried men are unmarried", which is recognizable as tautologous and therefore analytic from its logical form: any statement of the form "All X that are (F and G) are F".
 Using this particular expanded idea of analyticity, Frege concluded that Kant's examples of arithmetical truths are analytical a priori truths and not synthetic a priori truths.

 (Here "logical empiricist" is a synonym for "logical positivist".)